StormieWormie/PlateDeformation/README.md

     - 2nd order accurate (Neumann condition approximated using central difference
 - The mixed finite element method can be used to solve the clamped plate equation with linear interpolation functions as a basis
     - 2nd order accurate
+#### Quality of life
+- Using pybind, the results of the solver classes can be easily read in python, allowing for easier testing and visualization.
 ### Currently in the works
 - The finite element method using cubic hermite interpolation functions as a basis
     - The mass matrix seems to function properly.